edwar7777/edwar7777.github.io/README.md

 	pass out all

-## Check the result of NAT settings
+### Check the result of NAT settings

-When I took the experiment, I was not sure the maximum of priviledged ports is 1023 or 1024.
-The correct one is 1023.

-All the results below were gotten when the port range was set to a wrong range 111:1024.
+All the results below were gotten when the port range was set to 111:1024 which is wrong.
+The correct range is 111:1023.

 Check the rules of PF: